News in Brief

 With industry leading warranties, one of the most efficient hot water heat pumps on the market is the Sanden Eco Plus Heat Pump.

-As Melbourne’s most experienced accredited retailer and installer of Sanden heat pumps, Solar Flow and Sanden can save you up to 80% on your hot water bills.
+As Melbourne’s most experienced accredited retailer and installer of Sanden heat pumps, Solar specialist and Sanden can save you up to 80% on your hot water bills.

 So whether you’re looking for a quality hot water heat pump for your new home, or looking to replace an old inefficient electric or gas hot water system, get in touch today for a chat and a free, no-obligation quote.